FortiGuard Labs Threat Analysis Report

 After running the malware, we found it connected with the C2 server corp2[.]site.
 In the data sent to its C2 server we found the information file “information.txt” contained its version.

-As usual, the authors use Telegram to promote their malware business.
-They upgrade the panel and stealer almost every month.
+As is often the case, the authors use Telegram to promote their malware business, upgrading the panel and stealer almost every month.
 We checked the following channel, used for providing update notes for their customers:

-The malware was upgraded in early December to Version 3.3.3, and it was soon upgraded again to a new version 3.3.4 on Christmas Eve.
+The malware was upgraded in early December 2019 to version 3.3.3, and it was soon upgraded again to a new version 3.3.4 on Christmas Eve.
 Here are notes for both versions:

 The stealer’s side does not change much in either version released in December.
-However, there are have been some new features added since our last article.
-In the following section we will analyze the features found in version 3.3.3 to determine what changes have been made during this period.
+However, there were some new features added since the previous article.
+In the following section, we will analyze the features found in version 3.3.3 to determine what changes have been made during this period.

-Before the main routine it also includes multi-level anti-debug functions.
-A thread is used to detect debuggers every five seconds.
+This version of the Predator the Thief malware also includes multi-level anti-debug functions, in which a thread is used to detect debuggers every five seconds.

-In contrast with the previous version, 3.0.8, most of the junk code in the main routine has been removed.
+In contrast with the previous version, 3.0.8, most of the junk code in the main routine of version 3.3.3 was removed.
 We can also observe that the assembly code is much shorter but more complicated.
 For example, all strings are decoded at runtime with XOR or SUB, and those string-decoding loops cause the flow to be more complicated.